 I sometimes look back at my past; the debauchery, the bitchiness, the long drunken nights that blur into short intervals of sunlight hours beset with bone-crushing hangovers - and I don't regret a thing.

-Recently, my aunt commented on my novel, Diary of a Lap Dancer.
-She confessed she couldn't put the book down, BUT would never, not in a million years, ever write about such personal, tawdry seediness, for all the world to see...
+Recently, my aunt commented on my novel, Sunshine: Diary of a Lap Dancer.
+She confessed she couldn't put the book down, HOWEVER, would never, not in a million years, ever write about such personal, tawdry seediness, for all the world to see...

 Well, why the fuck not?

-Yes, indeed the world of stripping can be pretty grotty, not to mention grimy.
-Yet if we only shared the highlights of our life stories, what would be the fucking point?
+Yes, indeed the world of stripping can be pretty grotty.
+Yet if we only shared the highlights of our life stories, what would be the point?
 I haven't once viewed my career, sexual or personal choices as a mistake, and nor should anyone else; especially if it's public opinion/shame that caused you to see it that way in the first place.
 If you've faltered, all the better I say!
 And what my message here is; what might be perceived as flaws in other's eyes, are the very jewels that make you a precious, one-of-a-kind gem.
-Seriously, how would you be you without the trials, tests, and icky learning curves?
+Seriously, who would you be you without the trials, tests, and icky learning curves?

 So you wept, groveled and carried on like a needy psychopath when your partner broke up with you - big deal, just shows you're in touch with human emotions.
 I'd rather make a sobbing spectacle of myself than take pride in coldness or indifference.